-Special Landscape Areas were originally designated 8.6 in the Suffolk County Structure Plan in the 1980s.
+Special Landscape Areas were originally designated in the Suffolk County Structure Plan in the 1980s.
 This local landscape designation tends to relate to historic parks and river valleys or other areas of undulating topography and natural vegetation, particularly broadleaved woodland.
 In such areas, these landscape elements combine to produce an area of special landscape and quality, in contrast to the more intensively-farmed areas where trees and hedgerows have been removed.
 In Drinkstone the adopted Mid Suffolk Local Plan identifies a Special Landscape Area (SLA) covering the Black Bourn valley and the northern side slope of the Rattlesden valley to the west of the Drinkstone Road and bordering Hessett and Gedding.
 This designation was removed from the emerging Joint Local Plan (July 2019) and we have therefore re-assessed the local qualities of this landscape as part of the Drinkstone Landscape Appraisal.

-8.7 The original boundary has been refined, as a result of detailed field survey work, to follow physical features on the ground such as field boundaries, and to close the gap in the SLA west of the Gedding Road which shares the same landscape characteristics of small- to medium-sized fields bounded by species-rich hedgerows and hedgerow trees with scattered patches of small woodland and tree belts.
-The new Area of Local Landscape Sensitivity (as illustrated on Map 7 also incorporates the paddocks and meadows around Drinkstone Green and Drinkstone Street which give rise to so much of the character of the area adjoining the settlement boundaries.

-8.8 The area at Rookery Farm around Drinkstone Mills has been painstakingly restored in recent years and now forms part of the pastoral landscape of the Black Bourn Valley, and this has been included in the new Landscape Area of Sensitivity.
+- 8.7 The original boundary has been refined, as a result of detailed field survey work, to follow physical features on the ground such as field boundaries, and to close the gap in the SLA west of the Gedding Road which shares the same landscape characteristics of small- to medium-sized fields bounded by species-rich hedgerows and hedgerow trees with scattered patches of small woodland and tree belts.
+The new Area of Local Landscape Sensitivity (as illustrated on Map 8) also incorporates the paddocks and meadows around Drinkstone Green and Drinkstone Street which give rise to so much of the character of the area adjoining the settlement boundaries. - 8.8 The area at Rookery Farm around Drinkstone Mills has been painstakingly restored in recent years and now - forms part of the pastoral landscape of the Black Bourn Valley, and this has been included in the new Landscape Area of Sensitivity.
 The small section of SLA within the former gravel workings next to the A14 has been omitted from the Drinkstone Area of Landscape Sensitivity as it no longer merits classification.
-The proposals are illustrated on Map 7
+This area is illustrated on Map 8. - 8.9 The implication of designating land as an Area of Local Landscape Sensitivity is that proposals that otherwise satisfy the other policies of the development plan are not ruled out by this designation.
+In addition, however, it requires that they protect and enhance the landscape qualities and are designed to harmonise with the landscape setting.

-Map 7 - Landscape Designations
+Map 8 - Landscape Designations